Ramada Plaza JFK Hotel: History

-It was previously a Forte Hotels-managed property that was branded as the Travelodge New York JFK.
+The hotel was opened on May 8, 1958 as the International Hotel.
+Prior to being a Ramada hotel, it was a Forte Hotels-managed property that was branded as the Travelodge New York JFK.

 For several years, the Port Authority of New York and New Jersey (PANYNJ), the airport's owner, leased the building and site to the hotel-holding company Westmont Hospitality Group.
 In 2009, a PANYNJ spokesperson said that Westmont Hospitality Group decided not to renew the lease for 2009.

 With the expiration of the lease in late 2008, PANYNJ resumed control of the building and leased the facility to Highgate Holdings for one year, although the PANYNJ preliminary 2010 budget issued in 2009 indicated that an estimated savings of $1 million per month would be achieved by PANYNJ with the reported closing of the hotel due to "declining aviation activity and a need for substantial renovation".
 The hotel closed on December 1, 2009, with almost 200 employees made redundant and the PANYNJ hoping to construct a new hotel on the airport property.
 Until TWA Hotel opened within the former TWA Flight Center in 2019, there was no on-site hotel at JFK Airport.